 How to Build an AI Executive Briefing Agent with OpenClaw

 It’s the single agent configuration we deploy more than any other.
-An executive briefing agent connects to your inbox, calendar, Slack, and CRM, then delivers a prioritized summary to your phone every morning before you’ve had coffee.
+An executive briefing agent connects to your inbox, calendar, Slack, and CRM through Composio OAuth, pulls overnight activity, runs it through a priority-scoring engine, and delivers a prioritized summary (400-600 words) to your phone every morning before you’ve had coffee.
+The mental model is “reliable chief of staff who reads everything overnight” — not “AI that writes clever emails.”

-The problem it solves is real.
+The problem it solves is concrete and measurable.
 According to McKinsey’s 2025 research on executive productivity, C-suite leaders spend 23% of their working hours just processing information — reading emails, scanning Slack, checking dashboards, and mentally assembling context for the day ahead.
-That’s roughly 11 hours per week spent on intake, not decisions.
+That’s roughly 11 hours per week spent on intake rather than decisions.
+For a CEO at a $500/hour loaded rate, that’s $5,500 per week in reverse-engineered context-gathering work that doesn’t need to be done by the most expensive person in the company.

 Four sources cover 90% of what a CEO needs every morning: email, calendar, team chat, and CRM.
-Here’s how we configure each one.
+We’ve tested configurations with 6, 8, and 10 data sources, and the diminishing returns kick in fast — past four, you’re adding signal at the cost of noise, and noise is what the briefing agent exists to eliminate.
+Here’s how we configure each of the four core sources.

-Gmail is the highest-signal source.
-We don’t pull every email — we filter for VIP senders (board members, investors, direct reports, key clients) and anything flagged or starred.
+Gmail is the highest-signal source and the hardest one to filter well.
+We don’t pull every email — we filter for VIP senders (board members, investors, direct reports, key clients), anything flagged or starred, and any thread the executive is directly mentioned in.
 According to a 2024 Forrester study on enterprise communication patterns, executives receive an average of 147 emails per day but only 12-15 require same-day action.
 The agent finds those 12-15.
+The rest stay in the inbox for later scanning or archiving.

 Slack is filtered to priority channels only.
-Most CEOs we work with monitor 3-5 channels — executive team, board, revenue, and maybe one product channel.
-The agent scans for messages mentioning you, threads with high reply counts, and messages from specific people.
+Most CEOs we work with monitor 3-5 channels actively — executive team, board, revenue, and maybe one product channel.
+The agent scans those for direct mentions, threads with high reply counts (8+ is our default threshold), and messages from specific people flagged as priority senders.
+Channels with 50-500 messages per day become 2-3 items in the briefing.

 Salesforce or HubSpot feeds pipeline alerts.
-Deals above a threshold that changed stage, contracts expiring this week, and any revenue anomalies.
-For HubSpot users, we also pull marketing metrics if the CEO tracks those.
+Deals above a dollar threshold that changed stage overnight, contracts expiring this week, revenue anomalies (sudden changes in close rate or pipeline velocity), and any accounts that went from Negotiation back to Stalled.
+For HubSpot users, we also pull marketing metrics if the CEO tracks those — MQL volume, lead scoring changes, campaign performance deltas.

 # agent-config/data-sources.yaml